| NSPR Reference Previous Contents Next |

 Threads can be either user threads or system threads.
 NSPR allows the client to synchronize the termination of all user threads and ignores those created as system threads.
 This arrangement implies that a system thread should not have volatile data that needs to be safely stored away.
 The applicability of system threads is somewhat dubious; therefore, they should be used with caution.PRThreadScope

-The scope of an NSPR thread, specified as a parameter toPR_CreateThread
+The scope of an NSPR thread, specified as a parameter toPR_CreateThread or

-returned by PR_GetThreadScope
+returned by PR_GetThreadScope.

 Syntax